 Barry W. Fick, Executive Director

-Learn about Minnesota Higher Education Facilities Authority including our Green Bonds - University of St. Thomas, News & Press Releases, Borrowers, and Team.
+Learn about Minnesota Health and Education Facilities Authority including our News & Press Releases, Borrowers, and Team.

 Have questions?
 Reach out to us directly.